Related publications

 If you’re getting certain benefits, you won’t be able to get any extra State Pension by delaying your claim.
 It could also affect your entitlement to some benefits.
 Visit Gov.uk for more information.

 If you qualify for basic State Pension and can claim State Pension ‘top-ups’, these are usually calculated for you.
-However, some people – particularly women who paid reduced NI rates – may have had their State Pension miscalculated and underpaid.
+But some people – particularly women who paid reduced NI rates – may have had their State Pension miscalculated and underpaid.

 For more information, read our guide The State Pension.
 Our factsheet Understanding Your State Pension also has more examples of how your State Pension is worked out.